 As displayed, the Leeuwin is a four-bedroom, two-bathroom design with a study, scullery, open-plan kitchen and living area.
 In addition, a second sitting room, formal lounge and an alfresco complete the floorplan.

 The ‘outback’ version of the design features a practical mud room.
 While the ‘entertainer’ has an extra-large alfresco with direct access to the kitchen.

 The scullery is a popular feature and integral to the kitchen design.
-Especially aiding in hiding the kitchen sink and dishwasher from view.
-And also provides plenty of extra bench space and storage.
+Especially aiding in hiding the kitchen sink and dishwasher from view, and provides plenty of extra bench space and storage.

 A dual fireplace divides the everyday living and dining area from the second sitting room or home theatre.
-Adding an extra layer of homely comfort as well as a sense of separation.
+This adds an extra layer of homely comfort and sense of separation.

-As with many traditional farmhouse designs the home is split into three distinct zones.
-In case a central living area divides to one side three minor bedrooms creating the perfect children’s zone.
-Additionally on the other side the formal lounge and master suite.
-Which both feature French doors to the veranda produces a serene parents retreat.
+As with many traditional farmhouse designs, the home is split into three distinct zones.
+A central living area divides to one side three minor bedrooms creating the perfect children’s zone.
+Additionally, on the other side the formal lounge and master suite.
+Both rooms feature French doors to the verandah produces a serene parents retreat.

 The wrap-around verandah is a classic farmhouse touch.
-Complemented by a gable roof and a light colour palette that keeps the look fresh and modern.
+Complemented by a gable roof and a light colour palette, the look is fresh and modern.

 “Perfect for acreage, or a suburban family looking for a country-style home on a corner block.
 The Leeuwin blends a sense of tradition with light, bright styling and spaces that are easy to live in.
 Whatever your lifestyle priorities are,” Mr Poynton said.